Witiko/doctoral-thesis/main.md

 ##### Unicode Math

-In 2017, the American Mathematical Society has developed Unicode support for Mathematics [@beeton2017unicode], which can be used to used to encode presentation math in plain text without special markup.
+In 2017, the American Mathematical Society developed Unicode support for Mathematics [@beeton2017unicode], which can be used to used to encode presentation math in plain text without special markup.